NextronSystems/asgard-manual/administration/agent.rst

 Please note that ``asgard2-agent-service`` is still not displayed in the UI.

-inally adjust the permissions again:
+Finally adjust the permissions again:

 .. code-block:: console